HASKI-RAK/HASKI-Backend/README.md

 ## Setup

-- Create a new conda environment using `conda env create -f environment.yml`
+- Create a new conda environment using `conda create --name HASKI-Backend --file requirements.txt`
-- Activate the environment: `conda activate haskibackend`
+- Activate the environment: `conda activate HASKI-Backend`
-- Run `pip install -r .\requirements_pip.txt`
 - Run the app using `flask run`

+To create a new requirements file after installing a new library, please run the following command: `pip list --format=freeze > requirements.txt`

 ## DB Setup
 For creating a (local) setup for the PostgreSQL Database for the HASKI project, you need to install PostgreSQL.